andretadeu/maven-jigsaw-examples/multi-modules-jmod-jlink/README.md

 ## Prerequisites

-To run these examples, you must have installed:
+To run this example, you must have installed:

 - Java 11
 - Maven 3.6.0